Conrad Weiser High School

 Conrad Weiser High School is a public high school in Robesonia in Berks County, Pennsylvania.
 It is part of the Conrad Weiser Area School District and serves students in grades 9–12 in South Heidelberg Township, Heidelberg Township, North Heidelberg Township, and Marion Township and the boroughs of Wernersville, Robesonia, and Womelsdorf.
 Eight properties in a housing development in West Cocalico in Lancaster County also attend the high school.

 According to the National Center for Education Statistics, Conrad Weiser High School reported an enrollment of 809 pupils in grades 9–12 as of the 2020-21 school year.

-Extracurriculars

-The high school offers a wide variety of clubs, arts, and sports activities.